 This post is about the unredeemed, not the saved.
 When one receives Christ and remains in union with him, hell becomes a nonissue.

-Further, universalism assumes that hell is real.
+Further, universalism, fully taught, assumes that hell is real.
 But it challenges the notion that God leaves everyone in there.
-Somehow he redeems everyone, after their just punishments in hell.
+Somehow he redeems everyone, after their just punishment.

 So please note carefully: this theory, fully and accurately taught, does not deny the existence of hell or people’s punishment there.
 Instead, the theory says that after people’s just punishment, they will be restored and reconciled to God because their punishment in hell will have been sufficient to teach them a lesson and purge them.